UPDATE ON RESIDENTIAL LIFE FOR FALL 2020

 We are planning for all of our facilities to be operating according to and in compliance with health guidelines.

 What about travel?

 We are considering various options for limiting non-essential travel in accordance with state and local regulations and guidance.
-We will encourage students, faculty and staff who use mass transit to consider using other transportation options (e.g., walking, biking, driving or riding by car- alone or with household members only) if feasible.
+We encourage students, faculty, and staff who use mass transit to consider using other transportation options (e.g., walking, biking, driving or riding by car — alone or with household members only) if feasible.

-What if there is a second-wave, secondary peak, or resurgence of COVID?
+What if there is a second wave, secondary peak, or resurgence of COVID-19?

 What if I want to delay my return to campus housing?

-If you do not feel ready to return to the Residence Halls in August, Residence life will accommodate you in whatever way we can.
-You are always welcome to move-in at a later date, if you feel that is the best decision for you.
-Dr. Miller shared the remote instructional model that is available to you so that you can still participate in class and not fall behind.
+If you do not feel ready to return to the residence halls in August, Residence Life will accommodate you in whatever way we can.
+You are always welcome to move in at a later date, if you feel that is the best decision for you.
+Dr. Miller shared the remote instructional model that is available, so you can participate in class and not fall behind.